 Liberty is one of London’s most famous department stores, founded by Arthur Lasenby Liberty in 1875.
 Its mock Tudor exterior belies its real age – it was only built in the 1920s.
 The father and son team of E S Hall used hand-made tiles and timbers taken from two old warships – HMS Hindustan and HMS Impregnable.

 The old look is continued inside with plush carpets and wood-wall panelling, complementing the wide range of antiques and furnishings (seemingly gathered from Indiana Jones-style adventure trips abroad).

 The shop is probably most famous for its oriental rugs and carpets, and long reams of coloured fabrics.

-If you enjoy this then try: Fortnum & Mason (you can walk it in 7 mins); Harrods (walk it in 30 mins or catch a train from Oxford Circus to Harrods); Regent Street (you can walk it in 6 mins) and Selfridges (walk it in 12 mins or catch a train from Oxford Circus to Selfridges).
+If you enjoy this then try: Fortnum & Mason (you can walk it in 7 mins); Harrods (walk it in 30 mins or catch a train from Oxford Circus to Knightsbridge); Regent Street (you can walk it in 6 mins) and Selfridges (walk it in 12 mins or catch a train from Oxford Circus to Bond Street).